Ruby-Dragon/ruby-dragon.github.io/content/Sapper.md

 Raytracing is the future.
 Maybe not yet, maybe not next year, but one day (hopefully soon) raytracing will be the new normal for global illumination and reflections and game developers everywhere will be free from carefully placing reflection probes and fixing broken lightmaps.
 And since Godot is open source, that day will be as soon as I figure out how to do that.

 # What To Learn Next
 I still have not made a game that allows the player to save their game.
-I know enough to be able to do this, I just haven't because it seems very tedious and like it would take a long time.
+I know enough to be able to do this, I just haven't because... honestly I don't know.
 Making a game with this feature is definitely something I should explore in the future.

 Since a lot of the issues I am having have to do with graphics, I should probably learn how to fix them myself.
 Writing graphics stuff seems like a nice goal, but not very specific.
 When I come up with a "graphics thing" that seems like a good exercise for me to try, I will be sure to do that.